Extension Service FAQ

 Challenge yourself to world-class windsurfing on the Columbia, bass fishing on the John Day River, whitewater rafting on the Deschutes, and upland game hunting in our wide-open spaces!
 Listen to the sound of rushing waters, the rustling of ripe winter wheat, the squeal of 4-H project pigs at the Sherman County Fair, and cheering fans at school events!
 Round up some history at the Courthouse and the Museum!
 Check out our schools, shops, and services!
 We’re definitely open for business!
 Let’s talk!
 Explore your recreation options now.

-The 4-H Leader forms are at http://extension.oregonstate.edu/sherman/leader-forms.
+The 4-H Leader forms are at https://extension.oregonstate.edu/4h/sherman/volunteers.
 A background check is required.
-The Sherman 4-H Association (formerly 4-H Leaders Assn) meets monthly at the OSU Extension Office at 515 Columbia Street in Wasco.
+The Sherman 4-H Association (formerly 4-H Leaders Assn) meets monthly at the OSU Extension Office at 66365 Lonerock Rd.
+Moro, OR 97039.

 Sherman County 4-H camp is held the third week of June at the Camp Morrow lakeside facility outside of Wamic.
 Youth in 4th, 5th, and 6th grade may attend, and attendees do not need to be 4-H members.
-Cost in 2017 was $100 for 3 days/2 nights.
-The registration form is at http://extension.oregonstate.edu/sherman/4h-youth.
+4-H Day camp is for 2 days at teh cost of $50.
+Please contact cindy.brown@oregonstate.edu for more information.

 Yes, Sherman County 4-H has a newsletter that comes out six to eight times per year.
-If you’d like to be added to the mailing list call the OSU Extension Office at (541) 565-3230, or simply view the newsletters from our online 4-H newsletter archives.
+If you’d like to be added to the mailing list call the OSU Extension Office at (541) 565-3230, or simply view the newsletters from our online https://extension.oregonstate.edu/newsletter/sherman-county-4-h-newsletter or by contacting cindy.brown@oregonstate.edu to be put on a mailing list.

 Sherman County 4-H and Future Farmers of America (FFA) entries are usually due by the third week of July.
 See http://extension.oregonstate.edu/sherman/4h-youth.